-For the fiscal years ended July 31, 2019, 2018, and 2017, International Fund credits realized as a result of uninvested cash balances were used to reduce a portion of the Fund's expenses by \$3,987, \$5,230, and \$2,540.
+For the fiscal years ended July 31, 2020, 2019, and 2018, International Equity Fund credits realized as a result of uninvested cash balances were used to reduce a portion of the Fund's expenses by \$1,583, \$3,987, and \$5,230.

-For the fiscal years ended July 31, 2019, 2018, and 2017, Bond Fund credits realized as a result of uninvested cash balances were used to reduce a portion of the Fund's expenses by \$821, \$1,226, and \$670.
+For the fiscal years ended July 31, 2020, 2019, and 2018, Bond Fund credits realized as a result of uninvested cash balances were used to reduce a portion of the Fund's expenses by \$442, \$821, and \$1,226.

-Additional Information about Domini Portfolio Managers of the Equity Fund
+Additional Information about Domini Portfolio Managers of the Equity Fund, International Opportunities Fund and Sustainable Solutions Fund

-As of July 31, 2019, Ms. Domini had day-to-day management responsibilities for the assets of: (i) 1 registered investment company with approximately \$2.15 billion in assets under management; (ii) 10ther pooled investment vehicle with approximately \$395,000 in assets under management, and (iii) 223 other accounts with a total of approximately \$872 million in assets under management.
+As of July 31, 2020, Ms. Domini had day-to-day management responsibilities for the assets of: (i) 3 registered investment companies with approximately \$865 million in assets under management; (ii) no other pooled investment vehicles, and (iii) 172 other accounts with approximately \$736 million in assets under management.
 There are no performance-based fees associated with these accounts.

-As of July 31, 2019, Ms. Laible had day-to-day management responsibilities for the assets of: (i) 1 registered investment company with approximately \$2.15 billion in assets under management, (ii) no other pooled investment vehicles, and (iii) no other accounts.
+As of July 31, 2020, Ms. Laible had day-to-day management responsibilities for the assets of: (i) 3 registered investment companies with approximately \$865 million in assets under management, (ii) no other pooled investment vehicles, and (iii) no other accounts.
 There are no performance-based fees associated with these accounts.